zoelzw/zoelzw.github.io/_collections/_research/eHoloLens.markdown

     <br>
     <h2>Contribution</h2>
     <p>
-      This was an independent research project as well as a journey for me to go through the whole research process from grant proposal writing to final presentation.
-The experience was fundamental for me to understand how to face setbacks and research questions rigorously and efficiently.
-Most importantly, I learned how to formulate my ideas into impactful research.
-    </p>
-    <p>
       I initiated the project idea and went through rounds of literature review and MR design.
 I participated in IRB writing and gained financial support from the OUR office.
 I also independently designed and conducted experiments with six able-bodied subjects using HoloLens and Vicon motion capture system.
+    </p>
+    <p>
-Lastly, I overcame challenges in biomechanical data analysis using MATLAB and presented the findings in a national conference.
+      Lastly, I overcame challenges in biomechanical data analysis using MATLAB and presented the findings in 2018 BMES conference.
     </p>
     <p>
       We found that subjects tend to walk more consistently across trials for the physical obstacle condition compared to the AR obstacle condition.
 HoloLens-based Augmented Reality Obstacle Avoidance Training Has Varying Impact on Individuals’ Obstacle Avoidance Strategies.